-Candidate: A 55-year-old woman with Type 1 diabetes is applying for a $250,000 15-year term at a Table 4 Rating (we’ll explain table ratings shortly).
+Candidate: A 55-year-old woman with Type 1 diabetes is applying for a $250,000 15-year term with a Table 4 Rating (we’ll explain table ratings shortly).

 - American General: $128.16 Monthly

-MetLife: $152.91 Monthly
+- MetLife: $152.91 Monthly

 Will I Get Approved?

 Your chances of getting approved for life insurance with type 1 diabetes are excellent if you were diagnosed after age 40, are free of complications, and are following your doctor’s recommendations and keeping your insulin levels under control.

 What Are My Coverage Alternatives?

 If you are taking more than 50 insulin units daily and/or have A1c levels, it is still possible for you to get approved for up to $50,000 of coverage, even without a medical exam.
-However, if you are looking for greater coverage (between $100,000 and $150,000, for example) you may be eligible for a Graded Death Benefit Policy.
+(Read more about No Medical Exam life insurance here).

 After this initial period, 100 percent of the death benefit is in place.
 In other words, there is a waiting period until the entire death benefit is available.
 This waiting period is usually 2 years.
 Still, even if death occurs during the initial period as a result of an accident, the full death benefit will still be paid.